Rheisen/bconf/README.md

 ### Why `bconf`

-`bconf` provides tooling to write your configuration package by package, so that your configuration logic lives right alongside the package functionality.
+`bconf` provides tooling to write your configuration package by package.
+With `bconf`, configuration lives right alongside the code that needs it.
 This makes it so that configuration is more easily re-used and composible by multiple applications, just like your packages should be.

 `bconf` accomplishes this with `bconf.FieldSets`, which provide a namespace and logical grouping for related